Get

 How Do I Know if My Cat Ate Plastic?

 If your cat has eaten some plastic that has got stuck in his stomach or small intestine, food and water might not be able to pass through.
 This blockage and irritation will cause food to be vomited back up again.
-Your cat may also stop being able to pass feces or alternatively may have diarrhea or blood in his stool due to the inflammation in his gastrointestinal tract.
+Your cat may also stop being able to defecate or alternatively may have diarrhea or blood in his stool due to the inflammation in his gastrointestinal tract.
 You may notice small pieces of chewed plastic in the vomit or stools.

 Abdominal discomfort may be seen; your cat might look at his stomach more often than normal and may adopt a different way of positioning himself to try and get more comfortable.
 They may react or cry out if you touch their abdomen.
 If your cat develops peritonitis, they may also get a high temperature due to infection.